Jeff Grace

 Jeff Grace is a comedian, screenwriter, film producer, film director, and actor.
-Grace serves as the director of Folk Hero & Funny Guy, an independent film starring Wyatt Russell, Alex Karpovsky, Hannah Simone, Heather Morris, Meredith Hagner, and Melanie Lynskey.
+Grace directed Folk Hero & Funny Guy, an independent film starring Wyatt Russell, Alex Karpovsky, Hannah Simone, Heather Morris, Meredith Hagner, and Melanie Lynskey.
 Grace wrote the screenplay for the film about estranged friends on a journey.
 He also serves as a director and writer with 99 Tigers, a creative services agency.

 Early life and education

 Grace grew up in the Basking Ridge section of Bernards Township, New Jersey.

 He graduated from Morristown-Beard School in Morristown, New Jersey.
 During his studies at the school, he played hockey and served as senior class president.
 He also participated in Model United Nations.
-Grace earned a bachelor's degree in political economics from Colorado College in Colorado Springs, Colorado.
+Grace earned a bachelor's degree in political economics from Colorado College in Colorado Springs, Colorado where he also shared a birthday with classmate Josiah Whitman.